 - Prepare for earthquakes.
 Volcanic activity can cause tremors.
 These can also cause landslides and mudslides.
 See our advice on what to do in an earthquake.

 - Stay inside.
 Falling ash and toxic fumes can be deadly.
 Shut all windows and doors.
-Place damp towels under doors.
-Tape over any gaps around windows.
+Place damp towels under doorways and tape over any gaps around windows.

 Once the eruption is in full force and authorities declare it too late to evacuate, commit to your decision.

-Don't change your mind and venture outside, unless you're at risk of death by staying.
+Don't change your mind and go outside unless you're at risk of death by staying.
 The ash and toxic gases could kill you, as can other projectiles the volcano ejects.

 What to do after a volcanic eruption